sailorfred/gcmcrypt/README.md

 -p or --passphrase passphrase says to read a passphrase from stdin.
 Trailing white space will be stripped from it, and it will be run through a SHA256 hash to provide the key.

+-n or --noprompt doesn't prompt the user for the key or passphrase on stderr.

+Caveats:

+Under python 2.x, two ^Ds are required to start the encryption.

+In the interests of minimizing memory usage during decryption of large files, unauthenticated plaintext is output to stdout.
+Callers must verify a zero (success) status code.